Cooking with Mamma C

 Instructions

-• Add your water and sugar to a large pot on the stove and whisk to combine.
+• Add the water and sugar to a large pot on the stove and whisk to combine.
 Heat the pot over medium heat until the sugar is dissolved, stirring occasionally.
 (There is no need to boil the mixture.)

 • Move the pot to a cool burner and let the sugar water (simple syrup) cool.
 (The 151 alcohol is flammable, so it's important to make sure the water mixture is no longer hot when you add the alcohol.)